Sunday Evening Conversations on Creation Continue…online

-Christ the King Evangelical Lutheran Church invites you to a monthly environmental education web meeting series whose theme in 2020 is the wonders of nature.
+Christ the King Evangelical Lutheran Church in Houston invites you to a monthly environmental education web meeting series whose theme in 2023 is Interconnection.

 Contact Lisa Brenskelle at firstname.lastname@example.org with any questions.